SEAN: This week isn’t quite as bad as the previous two, but there’s still a chunky bit of stuff coming onto the shops.

 MICHELLE: Sigh.
 Somehow I am now really, really far behind on this.

-MELINDA: I’m mesmerized by the near-symmetry.
+MJ: I’m mesmerized by the near-symmetry.

 ANNA: I need to get caught up!
 I enjoy this series.